matsuand/docs.docker.jp/storage/index.md

   functionality of the host machine.

 {% comment %}
+  A given volume can be mounted into multiple containers simultaneously.
+When no running container is using a volume, the volume is still available to Docker and is not removed automatically.
+You can remove unused volumes using `docker volume prune`.
 {% endcomment %}
   A given volume can be mounted into multiple containers simultaneously.
 When no running container is using a volume, the volume is still available to Docker